BZIvanov/Learning-SQL/SQL/relationships.md

 | 3        | 2020-06-19 | 23.45  | 2           |
 | 4        | 2020-11-09 | 9.50   | 3           |

-_Note: naming columns doesn't matter, not neccessary to be customer_id for both tables.
-We specify that reference when creating the table with foreign key._
+Note: Column names don’t need to match across tables.
+You define the relationship using a **foreign key**.

 ---

-## Many to Many

-Many rows from one table are related to many rows from another table.

-For example Books table can have multiple authors from another Authors table if more than one author is contributing to a specific book.
-And one author can have more than one book.
+### Many-to-Many

+Rows in Table A can relate to **many rows** in Table B, and vice versa.

+Example: Books can have multiple authors, and authors can write multiple books.

+To model this, use a **junction table** (e.g., `book_authors`) with foreign keys to both related tables.

 ---

-## Foreign key
+## 🔑 Foreign key

-It is a column of id's for example which point to another table's primary keys.
-In that way they are related.
+A foreign key is a column that links one table to another by referencing its primary key.

 ```sql
 CREATE TABLE customers(